Do you fume when something goes against your wish?

 However, a major part of diagnosis is psychological.
 Therefore, the doctor will evaluate your attitude about sex, as well as other contributing factors.
 Hence, these may include fear, anxiety, past sexual abuse, relationship problems, medications, habit-forming substances, etc. In conclusion, this is to understand the underlying cause of the problem.

 In fact, psychiatrists and sexologists can treat most types of sexual dysfunction by addressing the underlying physical or psychological problems.
 In addition, other common ways to treat sexual dysfunction are:

 By changing a medication that may be causing sexual dysfunction.
 If you have a sexual dysfunction due to hormone deficiencies, you may benefit from hormone shots, pills, or creams.
 Men can use Viagra or Cialis for erectile dysfunction by increasing blood flow to the penis.

 Mechanical aids – Penile implants or vacuum devices can be used in men to maintain an erection.
 Vacuum devices are used in women too.
 In addition, there are dilators to help women who have an extremely narrow vaginal opening.

 Sex therapy – Marriage counselors and therapists help couples resolve their relationship issues that may be causing sexual dysfunction.

 So what is so distinct about this age group?
 Understanding Tumultuous Adolescence and Young Adults is NOT easy.
-Therefore, during teenage years, there will be a noticeable change in the behaviour of young people.
+Therefore, during the teenage years, there will be a noticeable change in the behavior of young people.
 Adolescence is the period in life marking the transition from being a child to being an adult, and it overlaps with teenage.
-In other words, it is a phase where one gradually moves from being a dependant to becoming an independent person.
+In other words, it is a phase where one gradually moves from being dependant to becoming an independent person.
 This is the time when one’s personality starts to evolve.
-There is physical, social and intellectual development.
+There is physical, social, and intellectual development.
 This period is one of the busiest times of life; there is so much happening.